...

 and 3 tips for you!

-Yuh was born out of two very well-known Swiss financial institutions and aims to combine 3 things in one app: Pay, Save and Investment.
+Yuh was born out of two very well-known Swiss financial institutions and aims to combine 3 things in one app: Pay, Save and Invest.

 What emerged from the collaboration of Swissquote and Postfinance you will find out in this Yuh test.
 How the Yuh fees compare, where you are better off using other providers, and how our Yuh App Experience in detail, you will read in the next 5 minutes.